-The objective of the assignment is, for the GHG Inventory Expert (IPPU Sector), to provide technical study and guidance to enhance processes for Thailand in data collection, emission calculations and reporting on emissions of IPPU Sector, in particular HFCs, PFCs and SF6 and to ensure the delivery of GHG Inventory Chapter as a component in submission of Thailand's Fourth National Communication and Forth Biennial Update Report to the UNFCCC by December 2022.
+The objective of the assignment is, for the GHG Mitigation and Inventory Expert (Energy Sector), to provide technical guidance to enhance processes for Thailand in data collection, emission calculations, reporting on emissions of the energy sector, and report of the GHG reduction outcome from NAMA and to ensure the delivery of GHG Inventory and Mitigation Chapter as a component in submission of Thailand's Fourth National Communication and Forth Biennial Update Report to the UNFCCC by December 2022.

-The GHG Inventory Expert (PPU Sector) will provide these services for the NC4-BUR3 project under IGSD Unit of UNDP Thailand and in close coordination with the Office of Natural Resources and Environmental Policy and Planning (ONEP) under the Ministry of Natural Resources and Environment.
+The GHG Mitigation and Inventory Expert (Energy Sector) will provide these services for the NC4-BUR3 project under IGSD Unit of UNDP Thailand and in close coordination with the Office of Natural Resources and Environmental Policy and Planning (ONEP) under the Ministry of Natural Resources and Environment.